Visyond/website-hugo/site/content/features/sensitivity.md

         title: Set Up Sensitivity Analysis In Seconds
     image: /img/Sensitivity two-way v2.png
     title: Focus on What’s Important
-  - descr: >-
-      As models grow in size and complexity, searching for errors becomes a much more challenging task.
-Sensitivity Analysis will help you reduce errors by discovering unexpected relationships between inputs and outputs in your model.
+  - descr: "* Reduce errors by discovering unexpected relationships between inputs and outputs of your model\r\n* Simplify models by eliminating variables which have no significant impact on the output\r\n"
     files:
       - descr: Discover relationships between data easier and faster with Visyond.
         file: /img/Sensitivity in Browser v4.png